History

 May 30

-- Rivers Cuomo of Weezer performs a solo acoustic show packed with fan favorites from the band’s catalogue and a variety of crowd pleasing covers.
+- Rivers Cuomo of Weezer performs a solo acoustic show packed with fan favorites from the band’s catalog and a variety of crowd-pleasing covers.

 June 18-19